 Embrace different dynamics.
 Each new partner is a different experience.
 Everyone has unique approaches, experiences, mindsets, routines, etc. You'll be required to work with a similarly wide variety of people in your development career.
 Practice communicating in different dynamics, be flexible to approaches that differ from yours, and take this opportunity to learn how to work and communicate with a wide variety of people.

 Check in regularly.
-You receive reminders to check in with your pair several times a day.
-Don't forget to do this!
+Check in regularly with your pair.
 As you know, you can learn a lot in 8 hours of class.
 If something's preventing you from making the most of these hours with your partner, discuss it.

 If it's just not working, speak with your instructor.
 Sometimes it just doesn't work.
 If you've tried everything discussed here, and pairing issues still persist let your instructor know!
 Again, you've seen how much you can learn in 8 hours.
 We don't want you to unnecessarily sacrifice a day of learning.
 Your instructor can help work something out.